 Beta-blockers make the heart beat more slowly and with less force.
 These are particularly effective in people with heart disease.

 Calcium-channel blockers reduce blood pressure by dilating blood vessels.
-Some of these drugs remain somewhat controversial.
-Some have been proven to decrease the risk of heart disease.

 Angiotensin-converting enzyme (ACE) inhibitors block factors that cause blood vessels to constrict, which makes vessels dilate and thus reduces blood pressure.
 These drugs can decrease the risk of kidney disease, heart disease, and stroke, and are especially useful in people with heart disease or diabetes.